timon-schelling/INEZ-challenge/README.md

 ### Requirements

 #### Run
-Installed JRE(1.8 tested on every OS) with javafx (https://www.java.com/de/download/)
+Installed JRE(1.8 tested on every System) with javafx (https://www.java.com/de/download/)

 #### Build
-Installed JDK(1.8 tested on every OS) with javafx (https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+Installed JDK(1.8 tested on every System) with javafx (https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 ### Installation
 Download the dist.zib from the current release and extract it on your machine

 ### Usage
-Run the `launch` file depending on your OS
+Run the `launch` file depending on your System

 Windows:

     .\launch.exe

-Unix and macOS:
+Linux and MacOS:

     ./launch

-or run it directly with java:
+or run it directly with Java:

     java -cp "lib/*" Main